dlomakov/dlomakov/README.md

 ## 🚀 What I Do

 - 🧠 Lead Data Engineer in FinTech:
-  I design and support data marts for corporate loan portfolios using the Hadoop ecosystem
+  I design and support data marts for corporate credit risks using the Hadoop ecosystem
   (HDFS · Spark · Hive · Parquet · Oozie + custom ETL controller).

 - 🛠️ Building internal ETL platform with task stats, locking, and flow management.